TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Author in Retiro Park in Madrid with a friend.

-In my opinion, there is also a concept not often enough addressed by U.S. institutions and study abroad programs: reverse culture shock and its ramifications.
-This concept posits that, upon return to one’s home country, a person experiences a rollercoaster period of euphoria, disorientation, frustration, acceptance and assimilation that they underwent when they first arrived in a foreign country.
-Of course, this isn’t what you would expect because you’re returning to what is supposedly known and familiar—only you have been changed and transformed by your time abroad and people may expect you to be the same.
+There is also a concept not often addressed by U.S. institutions and study abroad programs: reverse culture shock and its ramifications.
+This concept posits that, upon return to one’s home country, a person experiences a rollercoaster period of euphoria, disorientation, frustration, acceptance, and assimilation that they underwent when they first arrived in a foreign country.
+Of course, this isn’t what you would expect because you’re returning to what is supposedly known and familiar — only you have been changed and transformed by your time abroad.
+People may expect you to be the same.
 This clash of identities can be a serious obstacle to overcome, among other challenges like feelings of alienation and wondering how to integrate your experience abroad into your daily life and future.
-Several factors, such as age and academic level, duration of stay in the host culture and amount of interaction, degree of similarity between home and host culture, and availability of a support network upon your return determine the length and intensity of reverse culture shock.
+Factors such as age and academic level, duration of stay in the host culture and amount of interaction, degree of similarity between home and host culture, and availability of a support network upon your return determine the length and intensity of reverse culture shock.

 The good news is that reverse culture shock, like culture shock, does not last forever.
-The optimal result, as you learn to reintegrate into your home country society, is biculturalism or multiculturalism.
+As you learn to reintegrate into your home country's society, the optimal result is biculturalism or multiculturalism.
 Some suggestions for how to ease the reverse culture shock process and successfully integrate your newfound skills and abilities into your current life structure include the following:

 • Seek out an empathetic support system and make the most of existing resources.
-This might include your family, friends, church, study abroad alumni network at your home institution, or other international group or collaborative where you live.
+This might include your family, friends, church, study abroad alum network at your home institution, or other international groups or collaboratives where you live.

 • Find ways to continue pursuing new interests.